 - 2. An entity that prepares and presents financial statements under the accrual basis of accounting shall apply this Standard in accounting for investments in associates and joint ventures. - 3.
 This Standard shall be applied by all entities that are investors with significant influence over, or joint control of, an investee where the investment leads to the holding of a quantifiable ownership interest. - 4.
 This Standard provides the basis for accounting for ownership interests in associates and joint ventures.
 That is, the investment in the other entity confers on the entity the risks and rewards incidental to an ownership interest.
 This Standard applies only to quantifiable ownership interests.
 This includes ownership interests arising from investments in the formal equity structure of another entity.
 A formal equity structure means share capital or an equivalent form of capital, such as units in a property trust.
-Quantifiable ownership interests may also include ownership interests arising from other investments in which the entity's ownership interest can be measured reliably (for example, interests in a partnership).
+Quantifiable ownership interests may also include ownership interests arising from other investments in which the entity's ownership interest can be measured reliably1 (for example, interests in a partnership).
 Where the equity structure of the other entity is poorly defined, it may not be possible to obtain a reliable measure of the ownership interest. - 5.
 Some contributions made by public sector entities may be referred to as an "investment," but may not give rise to an ownership interest.
 For example, a public sector entity may make a substantial investment in the development of a hospital that is owned and operated by a charity.
-While such contributions are non-exchange in nature, they allow the public sector entity to participate in the operation of the hospital, and the charity is accountable to the public sector entity for its use of public monies.
-However, the contributions made by the public sector entity do not constitute an ownership interest, as the charity could seek alternative funding and thereby prevent the public sector entity from participating in the operation of the hospital.
+While such contributions are non-exchange in nature, they allow the public sector entity to participate in the operation of the hospital, and the charity is accountable to the public sector entity do not constitute an ownership interest, as the charity could seek alternative funding and thereby prevent the public sector entity from participating in the operation of the hospital.
 Accordingly, the public sector entity is not exposed to the risks, nor does it enjoy the rewards, that are incidental to an ownership interest. - 6.
-This Standard applies to all public sector entities other than Government Business Enterprises (GBEs). - 7.
-The Preface to Malaysian Public Sector Accounting Standards issued by the Accountant General's Department explains that GBEs apply approved accounting standards issued by the Malaysian Accounting Standards Board (MASB).
-GBEs are defined in MPSAS 1, Presentation of Financial Statements.
+[Deleted] - 7.
+[Deleted]